3nvy/GPX-Route-Generator-Console/README.md

 node generator in=coords.txt out=central_park
 </pre>

-Argument | Description
+Argument | Description | Default value (f not provided)
 ------------ | -------------
-in | name & extension of file to read the coordinates from out | desired name for the exported GPX file
+in | name & extension of file to read the coordinates from | coords.txt out | desired name for the exported GPX file | default_route

 * All arguments are optional